-Based on the aggregated intelligence of 180,000-plus investors participating in Motley Fool CAPS, the Fool's free investing community, energy company Marathon Oil (NYS: MRO) has earned a coveted five-star ranking.
+Based on the aggregated intelligence of 180,000-plus investors participating in Motley Fool CAPS, the Fool's free investing community, oil and gas company Marathon Oil (NYS: MRO) has earned a coveted five-star ranking.

 With that in mind, let's take a closer look at Marathon's business and see what CAPS investors are saying about the stock right now.

 Integrated oil and gas

 Return on Equity (average, past 3 years)